Generational Changes in Repair Stands

 The clamp for this generation is called the 100-1CA.
 There is no extension behind the tapered donut.
 This clamp is not interchangeable with the 100-1C.
 There is no other clamp that will fit this stand generation.
 See the image below.

 The pre-1996 PCS-1 and PCS-2 stands use the 100-2C clamp.
 There is no internal thread behind the donut.
 There is a one-half inch stud extending behind the clamp.
 There is also a recess machined into the donut of the clamp, sometimes refered to as a “groovy donut”.
 These clamps will not fit with the current PCS-1 and PCS-4 stands.
-There is no other clamp that will fit this stand generation.
+The 100-9C Adjustable Linkage Clamp will fit this generation of PCS-1 stands.

 PRS-5 Professional Race Stand

 The PRS-5 from year 1996 to 2001 uses the 100-5C clamp.
 The top tube for these stands is the 939-5C.
-The vertical tube for this generation is blue oval tubing.
-The yoke bracket that holds the vertical tube is #935.
+The upright tube for this generation is blue oval tubing.
+The yoke bracket that holds the upright tube is #935.
 The height adjustment is done with a round knob.